tolauwae/phd-thesis/src/remote/remote.typ

 This more closely aligns with the definition of observational equivalence in previous work by #cite(<torres19:multiverse>, form: "prose").
 However, the soundness and completeness theorems we apply in future chapters is a stronger form of bisimulation, which in essence proves observational equivalence over a series of steps.

-In order to proof the observational equivalence between the debugger semantics and the base language semantics, we use the same proof method as #cite(<torres19:multiverse>, form: "prose");, which proves observational equivalence by a weak bisimulation argument.
+In order to prove the observational equivalence between the debugger semantics and the base language semantics, we use the same proof method as #cite(<torres19:multiverse>, form: "prose");, which proves observational equivalence by a weak bisimulation argument.
 With this proof, we show that if an arbitrary WebAssembly program $P$ can take a step to a program $P'$, the debugging semantics allows the debugger to reach the program $P'$ from the program $P$ by one or more debugging steps.
 The other way around, if the debugger allows a program $P$ to transition to a program $P'$, the normal WebAssembly evaluation will also allow the program $P$ transition to the program $P'$.

 In the semantics we leave out the specifics of the communication, and assume the incoming messages are added to the debugging state in the correct order.
 For the proof, we will reason over a stream of messages instead of a single one.
 Thanks to the recipe we follow for the debugger semantics, the proof follows almost directly by construction.